What is a Community Foundation?

 The Foundation began in 1991 as a 501(c) (3) charitable organization with a board of nine trustees managing a community trust.

-The Foundation has helped fundraise for:
+The Foundation has supported:

 Village holiday decorations